Will the Leader of the House please give us the forthcoming business?

 I drew Panama in our office sweepstake, so my Sunday was not so good—my cup doth not runneth over.
 As the World cup continues, will the Leader of the House join me in celebrating Bristol’s Easton Cowboys and Cowgirls, who have grown from a mates’ football kick-about to a loved Bristol sports club, social organisation and campaigning force, showing the world, through their activities, how football truly helps both world peace and community spirit?

 I would have thought that the hon.
-Lady would have been delighted to lose her stake, because it enabled England to face Belgium this evening, but nevertheless I am of course delighted to join her in congratulating her local community football group.
+Lady would be delighted to lose her stake, because it enabled England to face Belgium this evening, but nevertheless I am of course delighted to join her in congratulating her local community football group.
 It is true that sports of all sorts, but particularly football clubs, can engage young people and communities and do so much for their local communities.
 I wish them every success.

 I, too, send my best wishes to the English team in the World cup and welcome your initiative, Mr Speaker, to fly the flag.
 Across Northern Ireland, flags are flying everywhere—for a different reason, of course, but none the less they are flying, and our support for the English team is there.